 Why Do Some Final Expense Insurance Policies Have a Graded Death Benefit?

 Some final expense insurance policies have a Graded Death Benefit because they are designed to provide coverage to people who may have difficulty obtaining traditional life insurance.
-Final expense insurance, also known as burial insurance, is a type of life insurance that is specifically designed to cover the cost of a person’s funeral and other end-of-life expenses.
+Final expense insurance, also known as burial insurance, is a type of life insurance specifically designed to cover the cost of a person’s funeral and other end-of-life expenses.

-The Graded Death Benefit feature allows insurance companies to offer coverage to people who may be considered higher risk, such as those with pre-existing medical conditions or a history of chronic illness.
+The Graded Death Benefit feature allows insurance companies to offer coverage to people considered higher risk, such as those with pre-existing medical conditions or a history of chronic illness.
 By phasing in the death benefit over time, the insurance company can limit its exposure to risk while still providing some level of coverage to the policyholder.

 It’s important to note that not all final expense insurance policies have a Graded Death Benefit.
 Some policies offer an immediate death benefit payout to the beneficiary upon the policyholder’s death, while others may have a waiting period before the death benefit is fully payable.